vovkos/doxyrest/doc/manual/rst/index.rst

 Motivation
 ----------

-In the year 2016 the only option fellow C/C++ programmers have when it comes to documenting C/C++ APIs, is, sadly enough, Doxygen.
+Sadly enough, in the year 2016 fellow C/C++ programmers don't have much choise when it comes to documenting their C/C++ APIs.
+It basically boils down to the **three options**:

+1) **Doxygen**;
+2) **QDoc**;
+3) Writing everything **manually**.

+I will dismiss the option #3 immediatly.
+If the API is evolving -- which is (almost) always the case as long as the product is alive -- it is simply **impossible** to keep **coherence** between the documentation and the C/C++ sources.
+To rephrase, manually written API documentation is **always out-of-sync**.

+Next, Doxygen.
 Don't get me wrong.
 Doxygen was **revolutional** when if first emerged, and it quickly became a **de-facto standard** of documenting C/C++ code.
 But unfortunately, it has two major problems:

 	1. The default Doxygen output is... **not** exactly **good-looking**, to say the least.

 		Some people may not be as picky as I am, but I believe no professional web designer would ever use words "Doxygen" and "beautiful" in the same sentence.
 But you know what, it would be alright -- should Doxygen provide a way to tweak its output!
 Which leads us to a larger problem...

 	2. Doxygen never really developed sufficient **customizability**.

-	Too much is **hard-coded** into the **monolithic** C++ core of Doxygen.
+		Too much is **hardcoded** into the **monolithic C++** core of Doxygen.
 That applies to both the back-end (generation of HTML and PDF) and to the front end (source code parser).

+QDoc generates much, **much nicer** default HTML output.
+But it shares the biggest problem of Doxygen:

+	1. Both the parser and the HTML emitter are **hardcoded** into the very same **monolithic C++** core!

+		You **can't customize** much in the output other than changing a few QDoc configuration variables in ``.qdocconf`` files and then twiddling CSS.
+Moreover, unlike Doxygen, which tries to be a multi-language documentation generator, QDoc is strictly **C++ only** [#f1]_!

+Besides, and this was also crucial for us,

+	2. There is **no PDF** output!

 I was contemplating the idea of creating a better alternative for documenting C/C++ for many years already.
 But the actual decision to finally get down to it came with the need to document `Jancy <http://tibbo.com/jancy>`_ API for `IO Ninja <http://tibbo.com/ninja>`_ (a universal all-in-one low-level IO debugger).

-Jancy is a C-family scripting language, but its keyword set and new syntax constructs make it impossible to be used with Doxygen out-of-the-box.
-Should Doxygen provide front-end modularity, I may have silenced my inner designer-wannabe and accepted whatever default output Doxygen spits out.
-Alas, with Doxygen you can't add a new parser without the need to merge it into the Doxygen core and re-compile Doxygen.
+Jancy is a C-family scripting language, but its keyword set and new syntax constructs make it impossible to be passed to the out-of-the-box Doxygen (and obviously, not to QDoc).
+And neither provide front-end modularity -- to add a new parser you need to merge it into the monolithic С++ core and re-compile everything.

 So, I finally decided to fix the problem **once and for all** -- and **Doxyrest** was born!